ZJU-CTAG/CCRep/README.md

 - Automated Patch Correctness Assessment (APCA)
 - Just-in-time Defect Prediction (JIT-DP)

+## Data Preparation
+Due to size limit, we archive our data in the Google Drive and you can download the data from this link: [CCRep-data.zip](https://drive.google.com/file/d/1s4k2KT3p7XrnxbDXvTvzhQexxLCk4dQd/view?usp=share_link).
+Unzip this file and move the `data` folder to the root of this project to finish preparation of data.

 ## Before Running
 To ensure some scripts will work well, you have to do two things first: